 What makes a winning outfit?
-Why jewelry of course.
+Why jewelry of course, especially from somewhere like AdinasJewels.com/collections/glam.
 Nothing takes an outfit from drab to fab like a statement necklace or a pair of dangling jewels.
 Who could ever forget the stunning emerald earrings Angelina Jolie wore to the Oscars in 2009?
 But if you overdo it by just a bit, you run the risk of transforming into the proverbial Christmas Tree and no body wants to hold that status.

 So, for all you Fashionistas out there, I’ve handpicked some of the most prominent jewelry faux pas, to bring you tips on what and how to avoid them.
-Just know that your face shape, body shape and complexion play a big role in what ultimately looks good on you.
+Just know that your face shape, body shape, and complexion play a big role in what ultimately looks good on you.
 The trick is to look like you have an endless closet by knowing precisely how to accessorize with jewelry.
+If you can find the perfect jewelry items from providers like haruni, you can do a lot with very little and stun people wherever you go.

 Rule #1 – Make a statement, don’t yell it out: